 How Do I Become a Utility Member?

-Northwest Public Power Association was founded in 1940 to serve the collective interests of cooperatives, public and people’s utility districts, municipalities and mutual public power utilities throughout the Northwest, including Alaska and British Columbia.
+Northwest Public Power Association was founded in 1940 to serve the collective interests of cooperatives, public and people’s utility districts, municipalities and mutual public power utilities throughout the region.
 As a not-for-profit membership organization, once a utility joins, all employees of that utility may participate in the Associations’ programs.

 How Do I Become an Associate Member?